Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/GettingStarted.md

     - don't forget to instruct your IDE to take `project.json` as parameter;
     - you can also instruct your IDE to adjust the maximum heap size  of the application using the `-Xmx` option.

-5. When setting up the build process, to create an updated JAR of the pipeline, you should instruct your IDE to extract dependencies to the target JAR file.
+5. When setting up the build process, to create an updated JAR of the pipeline:
+    - you should instruct your IDE to extract dependencies to the target JAR file;
+    - make sure to publish the [new release](https://github.com/strategicfutureslab/Topic_Mapping_Pipeline/releases/new).

 6. The `.idea` folder and `Topic_Mapping_Pipeline.iml` file should allow you to set up the project with IntelliJ IDEA.